Go to Market Strategies: SaaS Distribution

 Product, solution or services differentiation is a marketing strategy whereby a company attempts to make their product, solution or service unique stand out from competitors.
 At its core, product, solution or service differentiation means that some feature, physical attribute, capability or substantive difference exists.

-The presence of differentiation is not enough for a company to be successful.
+The presence of differentiation is not enough for a company to pin it’s go to market stregy on to be successful.
 The differentiation has to be received to be important to the end-user.
 More often than not, engineers and developers will point to the latest technology or being able to do something faster, better or cheaper but at the end of the day it will have no impact unless the people in the buying process perceive that differentiation to be important.

 And, once differentiation is established that buyers value, there is one more hoop to jump through – credibility.
 Even if a company can communicate something that is important to an individual in the customer buying process, it will not resonate unless it is believable.
 Just because words are on a web page or typed in a brochure or white paper do not make them truths.
 Usually, credibility will come from a peer, subject matter expert, analyst, third party study etc.